Local Search For SMT On Linear and Multilinear Real Arithmetic: Experiments

 \subsection{Results on SMTLIB-MRA Benchmark}

-LS-RA can solve more multilinear instances than all competitors on this benchmark (solving 891 out of 979 instances), which is shown in Table \ref{table_nra}.
-The time comparison between LS-RA and its competitors is shown in Fig \ref{fig:nra}, confirming that LS-RA is more efficient than all competitors.
+LocalSMT(RA) can solve more multi-linear instances than all competitors on this benchmark set (solving 891 out of 979 instances), which is shown in Table \ref{table_nra}.
+Moreover, LocalSMT(RA) can uniquely solve 28 instances in this benchmark set.
+The time comparison between LocalSMT(RA) and its competitors is shown in Fig \ref{fig:nra}, confirming that LocalSMT(RA) is more efficient than all competitors in SMTLIB-MRA.
+As shown in Table \ref{small time}, LocalSMT(RA) shows better performance with smaller cutoff.
+Specifically, LocalSMT(RA) can solve 138, 122 and 99 more instances than the best of competitors respectively with the cutoff of 1s, 5s, and 10s.

-LS-RA works particularly well on instances from ``zankl'' and ``UltimateAutomizer'' type, which are industrial instances generated in the context of software verification.
-On these types, LS-RA can solve all instances, outperforming all the competitors.
-Moreover, LS-RA can exclusively solve 13 instances from ``20170501-Heizmann'' type, which implements a constraint-based synthesis of invariants\cite{colon2003linear}.
+LocalSMT(RA) works particularly well on instances from ``zankl'' and ``UltimateAutomizer'' type, which are industrial instances generated in the context of software verification.
+On these types, LocalSMT(RA) can solve all instances, outperforming all the competitors.
+Moreover, LocalSMT(RA) can exclusively solve 13 instances from ``20170501-Heizmann'' type, which implements a constraint-based synthesis of invariants\cite{colon2003linear}.

-The explanation for the superiority of LS-RA on SMTLIB-MRA are as follows.
-In contrast to LRA, the theory solver for NRA constraints requires complex calculation, which reduces the performance of these competitors, while LS-RA can trivially determine the operations in multilinear constraints, and thus LS-RA can efficiently explore the search space.
+The explanation for the superiority of LocalSMT(RA) on SMTLIB-MRA are as follows.
+In contrast to LRA, the theory solver for NRA constraints requires complex calculation, which reduces the performance of these competitors, while LocalSMT(RA) can trivially determine the operations in multi-linear constraints, and thus LocalSMT(RA) can efficiently explore the search space.
+Moreover, In SMTLIB-MRA benchmarks, 3.4\% instances have Boolean variables.
+In contrast to SMTLIB-LRA, whose counterpart is 54.5\%, SMTLIB-MRA has simpler Boolean structures.